flowbit-labs/flowbit-ai-work-assistant/README.md

 - Add “weekly review” mode
 - Save outputs to markdown files
 - Connect to Notion, Google Calendar, or a local notes folder

+## Roadmap

+Planned features:
+- Weekly review mode
+- Meeting preparation assistant
+- Research summarizer
+- Markdown knowledge base
+- Calendar integration
+- Notion integration
+- Local note search

+This project is built in public by Flowbit Labs.
+Follow along on Medium for tutorials and builds.

+## Support the Project

+If this project helps you work smarter:
+- Give it a ⭐ on GitHub
+- Share it with your team
+- Follow Flowbit Labs on Medium

+This helps us build more tools like this.